 When I called American Equity today 11 JUNE 2015 @ 1500 EDT the representative, once again, insisted that the company did not have to refund the monies until after the contract was returned.
 I stated the information I obtained from FL Department of Financial Services.
 The representative for American Equity stated that his company required that the contract be returned and didn't care what Florida's regulations were.
 When I asked to speak with a supervisor I was put on hold for ten minutes then told that a supervisor would have to be sent a message to call me back.
 It has been over an hour since that exchange with no return phone call.
 American Equity is keeping my funds to earn income on the float while they delay returning monies that are mine.

-American Equity Company Profile
+American Equity Company Information